EMH333/EMH_Website/content/posts/from-old-site/diversity-of-intellectual-thought.md

 > inclusion of different types of people (such as people of different
 > races or cultures) in a group or organization"

-Alright we can deal with that.
+Alright, we can deal with that.
 How about Intellectual?
 "Intellectual" defined by Merriam-Webster is,

 > "of or relating to the intellect or its use"

 Not very helpful.
 How about "Intellect"?
-Much better,

-> "
+> 1.
-> 1.*a*:  the power of knowing as distinguished from
+>> *a*:  the power of knowing as distinguished from
 > the power to feel and to will: the capacity for
 > knowledge

->  1.*b*: the capacity for rational or intelligent
+>> *b*: the capacity for rational or intelligent
 > thought especially when highly developed

 > 2. a person with great intellectual powers

-> "
+Much better!

 So combine the definitions that make the most sense together and you get,"The condition of having rational or intelligent thinking, composing